nhsconnect/gpconnect/pages/accessrecord/accessrecord_use_case_retrieve_a_care_record_section.md

 - the `patientNHSNumber` is invalid (i.e. fails NHS Number format and check digit tests).
 - the `patientNHSNumber` is not associated with a `NHS Number Status Indicator Code` of `Number present and verified`.
-- the GP organisation is not the patient's `primary care provider`.
+- the GP organisation is not the patient's nominated primary care provider.
-- the patient is not considered `active` as per the GP Connect definition of an [active patient](overview_glossary.html#active-patient).
 - the `recordSection` is invalid (i.e. isn't from the correct value set).
 - an invalid `timePeriod` is requested (i.e. end date > start date).
 - a `timePeriod` is specified for a `recordSection` that is time period agnostic (e.g. Patient Summary, Allergies, Medications etc.)

-Provider systems SHALL return an [OperationOutcome](https://www.hl7.org/fhir/DSTU2/operationoutcome.html) resource that provides additional detail when one or more data fields are corrupt or a specific business rule/constraint is breached.
+Provider systems SHALL return an [OperationOutcome](https://www.hl7.org/fhir/stu3/operationoutcome.html) resource that provides additional detail when one or more data fields are corrupt or a specific business rule/constraint is breached.

 Refer to [Development - FHIR API Guidance - Error Handling](development_fhir_error_handling_guidance.html) for details of error codes.